 Steamboat understands that adults learning to ski have different needs than children and offers two adult-learning zones: the Promenade and Ski Time Square.

-Where to stay: For slopeside location and high-touch hotel amenities and services, make Sheraton Steamboat Resort your beginner basecamp.
+Where to stay: For slopeside location and high-touch hotel amenities and services, make The Steamboat Grand your beginner basecamp.

 When it’s time to leave the learning zone and explore Beaver Creek’s high-alpine green slopes, you can also rest assured that you’re in good hands when learning to ski.
 Beaver Creek is the recipient of the National Ski Area Association’s Best Overall Safety Award.